Teams for Frontline

 Shifts is an app within the Microsoft Teams platform that helps frontline managers and workers manage their shift schedules.

-In this project, I redesigned the user experience to better support users' core job-to-be-done (JTBD), create a more cohesive experience aligned with the broader Teams ecosystem, and ensure the interface scales through component reuse.
+In this project, I redesigned the user experience to better support users' core job-to-be-done (JTBD), create a more cohesive experience aligned with the broader Teams ecosystem, and ensure the interface scales through platform design system alignments.

 Shifts app in Teams ↗